 For further information and recent external audit reports visit external audits and reviews.

-The ANAO and the New Zealand Office of the Auditor General have a long standing arrangement to conduct reciprocal performance audit peer-reviews annually, on a rotating basis.
+The ANAO and the New Zealand Office of the Auditor-General have a long standing arrangement to conduct reciprocal performance audit peer-reviews annually, on a rotating basis.
 The scope of the review is not a comprehensive examination of the each office’s performance audit practices.
 Instead, this arrangement seeks to strengthen performance auditing through the provision of constructive feedback and sharing of better practices.
-The peer review methodology includes examining two published audit reports against agreed criteria, drawing on information from related planning documents, audit working papers and discussion with ANAO staff.
+The peer review methodology includes examining two published Auditor-General reports against agreed criteria, drawing on information from related planning documents, audit working papers and discussion with ANAO staff.

 For further information and recent peer review reports visit external audits and reviews.

 External reports on ANAO operations

-The purpose of the Joint Committee of Public Accounts and Audit (JCPAA) is to hold Commonwealth entities to account for the lawfulness, efficiency and effectiveness with which they use public moneys.
+The purpose of the JCPAA is to hold Commonwealth entities to account for the lawfulness, efficiency and effectiveness with which they use relevant money.
 Among its responsibilities, the committee considers the operations and resources of the ANAO.
-The committee is also required to review all reports that the Auditor-General tables in the Parliament and to report the results of its deliberations to both houses of the Parliament.
+The committee is also required to review all Auditor-General reports tabled in the Parliament and to report the results of its deliberations to both houses of the Parliament.
 The Auditor-General meets with the Chair and Deputy Chair of the JCPAA at least annually to discuss committee business.
-The Auditor-General and officers of the ANAO provide private briefings to the Committee on operations and resources, and attend public hearings as part of the JCPAA’s review of audit reports.
+The Auditor-General and officers of the ANAO provide private briefings to the Committee on operations and resources, and attend public hearings as part of the JCPAA’s review of Auditor-General reports.